Stemonitis/Computability-Epstein-Carnielli-solutions/Whole numbers/Understanding irrational (question2).md

 Irrational numbers have decimal expansions that neither terminate nor end with a repeating sequence.

-Comment: Лише деякі іраціональні числа можуть бути представлені як корені, а саме - алгебраїчні числа. Раціональні числа є алгебраїчними числами 1-го степеня, квадратні корені - другого.
-A transcendental number is a complex number that is not an algebraic number—that is, not a root of a nonzero polynomial equation with integer coefficients.
+The set of irrational numbers can be partitioned into two subsets: transcendental numbers and algebraic numbers.
+A transcendental number is a complex number that is not an algebraic number — that is, not a root of a nonzero polynomial equation with integer coefficients.
 The best-known transcendental numbers are π and e.
+The n-th roots of an integer number belong to algebraic numbers, the set of which is countable.